IBM/fabcar-blockchain-sample/README.md

 ## 6. Connect application to the network

 * #### Connect with sdk through connection profile
-  - Under the Instantiated Smart Contract, click on `Connect with SDK` from the overflow menu on the right side of the row
+  - Under the Instantiated Smart Contract, click on `Connect with SDK` from the overflow menu on the right side of the row.
-  - Choose from the dropdown for <b>MSP for connection</b>, `org1msp`
+  - Choose from the dropdown for <b>MSP for connection</b>, `org1msp`.
-  - Choose from <b>Certificate Authority</b> dropdown, `Org1 CA`
+  - Choose from <b>Certificate Authority</b> dropdown, `Org1 CA`.
   - Download the connection profile by scrolling down and clicking <b>Download Connection Profile</b>.
 This will download the connection json which we will use soon to establish connection.
-  - You can click <b>Close</b> once the download completes
+  - You can click <b>Close</b> once the download completes.

 <br>
 <p align="center">